jmcvetta/neoism/README.md

 code has an extensive set of integration tests, but little real-world testing.
 YMMV; use in production at your own risk.

-## Production Note

-All API changes will be made via Pull Request, so it's highly recommended you Watch the repo Issues.
-The API is fairly stable, but there are additions and small changes from time to time.

 ## Completed: